yeulih/semanticSimilarity/README.md

 ## Part 1: Set up and run BERT

 To set up and run BERT, perform the following tasks in order:
-1. Install Python</li>
+1. Install Python.
-2. Set up a Python virtual environment
+2. Set up a Python virtual environment.
-3.
+3. Install Pytorch.
+4. Install Hugging Face Transformers and dependencies.
+5. Run a BERT smoke test.
+6. Save BERT locally for offline use.

 ### Install Python